Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 Figure 1 shows that SWA-0 and SWA-1 are interconnected with their dedicated VCPs on the rear panel.
 The LCD on the front displays the member ID and role.
 SWA-0 also includes an uplink module.
 Its uplink ports can be used to connect to a distribution switch.

-Configure a Virtual Chassis with a default master and backup in a single wiring closet:
+Configure a Virtual Chassis with a default primary and backup in a single wiring closet:

-To configure a Virtual Chassis with master and backup:
+To configure a Virtual Chassis with primary and backup:

 - Make sure the VCPs on the rear panel of the member switches are properly cabled.
 See Virtual Chassis Cabling Configuration Examples for EX4200 Switches.

-- Power on SWA-0 (the member switch that you want to function as the master).
+- Power on SWA-0 (the member switch that you want to function as the primary).

 - Check the front-panel LCD to confirm that the switch has powered on correctly.